-If you’re running a website on the self-hosted version of WordPress, you probably know how easy it is to break it.
+If you’ve been running your own WordPress website, you probably know how easy it is to break it.

 All of these things and more happen every day.
 And it’s very frustrating when you have little or no knowledge of the technical side of WordPress.

 When something goes wrong you’ll likely google the problem and end up at the WordPress.org forum – a place for people using the self-hosted version of WordPress (ie not WordPress.com) to ask questions and find solutions.

 If you can’t find the answer you’re looking for you might create a new account and start a thread to explain what’s gone wrong.
 The forum’s very active so you might get an answer within a few minutes, and the answer may or may not fix your problem.

 On the other hand, you may have to wait a few hours before getting a reply.

 All of this adds to your frustration and eats into your time.

 Which is why it’s always good to know some of the basic ways to troubleshoot WordPress.

 Why is it a good idea to learn how to fix common WordPress problems?